scverse/anndata/docs/concatenation.rst

     >>> b = AnnData(np.zeros((10, 10)), uns={"a": 1, "b": 3, "c": {"c.b": 4}})
     >>> c = AnnData(np.zeros((10, 10)), uns={"a": 1, "b": 4, "c": {"c.a": 3, "c.b": 4, "c.c": 5}})

-For quick reference, here are the results from using the different merge strategies.
+For quick reference, these are the results from each of the merge strategies.
 These are discussed in more depth below:

 ===========  =======================================================